-For issue two of Catalyst 2018, we’re asking contributors to think about notions of the self.
-It’s a deliberately broad topic, so whichever way you want to swing it, we want to hear your ideas.
-Pitch your ideas at the google form here.
+For issue three of Catalyst 2018, we’re asking contributors to think about all notions of positivity.
+Which ironically, may not be positive at all.
+Whichever way you look at it, we want to hear your ideas.
+Send us a quick pitch at the google form here.

 [ IMPORTANT DATES ]

 PITCH DEADLINE: Monday, April 23, 2018

 FIRST DRAFT DEADLINE: Tuesday, May 8, 2018

 Below you’ll find prompts for both nonfiction and fiction pieces to go in the magazine alongside our regular sections + columns.
 These are just a guide, if you’ve got an idea that isn’t here but you think is great, then by all means – pitch it to us!
 Speaking of pitching, we’ve included some instructions on that in the attached style guide.
 Below you’ll find all the important dates for the submission of your piece.

 An important note: Please keep in mind this is a student publication for students.
 We encourage you to think about who you are writing for and who is likely to come across and flick through a copy of Catalyst (hint: it will probably be a student!).
 So finding a way to make your piece relevant to student life at RMIT will always be looked on favourably by the editors.

 Maintaining motivation for Sem 2 | Pros and cons of ____ | Setting goals | Failing | Measures of success | Positive praise | Dealing with criticism | Positive protesting |